What does NBFC for sale mean?

-Can a Foreign Entity buy an NBFC in India?
+Can a foreign entity buy NBFC in India?

 Yes, a foreign entity or a resident can acquire an existing NBFC in India.
 For this, the process of inward remittances of funding will have to be followed in which funds are channelized through the banking route.
-The whole funding process shall be done after intimating and under the supervision of the RBI.
-This entire process should be followed with the Foreign Exchange and Management Act (FEMA), 1999, the Foreign Direct Investment (FDI) Scheme and the RBI regulation for reporting.
+The whole funding process shall be done after intimating and under the supervision of RBI.
+This entire process should be followed in accordance with Foreign Exchange and Management Act (FEMA), 1999, Foreign Direct Investment (FDI) Scheme and RBI regulation for reporting.

-In case the target company is purely of investment nature, then prior approval of Department of Economic Affairs would also be required under the extant FDI policy and FEMA regulation.
+In case the Target Company is purely of an investment nature, then prior approval of Department of Economic Affairs would also be required to the extent of FDI policy and FEMA regulation.

-For any further information in relation to sale and purchase of NBFC, conducting due diligence or collection of information, contact us.
+For any further information in relation to sale and purchase of NBFC, conducting Due Diligence or collection of information, contact Swarit Advisors .

 Frequently Asked Questions

-The main thing to check before investing in an NBFC is that it has been registered with Reserve Bank of India.
+The main thing to check before investing in NBFC is that it must be registered with Reserve Bank of India.

-Yes, action can be taken against anyone making such claim as it is illegal for a financial company or individuals to make such claim of being under the regulation of RBI.
-The false claim is liable for penal action under the Indian Penal Code.
-Any false information in this regard can be forwarded to the nearest office of the RBI and the police.
+Yes, an action can be taken against anyone making such claim as it is illegal for a financial Company or individuals who make such claim of being under the regulation of RBI.
+The false claim is liable for penal action under Indian Penal Code.
+Any false information in this regard can be forwarded to the nearest office of RBI and police.

-If any company that is supposed to get registered as NBFC with RBI but does not do so, the RBI can impose penalty on such company or may even prosecute in the Court of Law.
-However, it shall require to be proven that the company was primarily carrying the business of lending, deposit acceptance or investment, without having taken the Certificate of Registration from RBI.
+If any Company that is supposed to get registered as NBFC with RBI but does not do so, RBI can impose penalty on such Company or may even prosecute in the Court of Law.
+However, it needs to prove that the Company was primarily carrying the business of lending, deposit acceptance or investment without attaining Certificate of Registration from RBI.